DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

             - this simulates an external attacker trying to gain access to information about the business and technical environment before engaging in an attack
             - these tests are sometimes called "**unknown environment**" tests
 - **Excersice Types**:
-    - 📗**Red Team**: A group of security professionals who simulate real-world 📝attacks to test the defenses of an organization.
+    - 📗**Red Team (Tiger Team)**: A group of security professionals who simulate real-world 📝attacks to test the defenses of an organization.
         - They are an internal or external entity dedicated to testing the effectiveness of a security program by emulating tools and techniques of likely attackers in the most realistic way possible
         - They are offence
         - Think of attackers testing the system for weaknesses.